What to Expect from Your Preparer

 - Your preparer should review your return with you before you sign.
 Remember you are responsible for what’s on your return so make sure you understand what’s on your return and that it is complete and correct before you sign.
 Never sign a blank form.

-- A copy of your return for you to keep that matches what you signed.
+- Your preparer should give you a copy of your return for your records that matches what you sign.

 Find out more about choosing a tax preparer on irs.gov; search “choose preparer.”

-You can also share these IRS videos on YouTube:
+You can also use and share these IRS videos on YouTube:

 Include the EITC Logo on Your Fact Sheet